sdllc/controlr/README.md

 Connection
 ----------

-ControlR consists of a javascript module, for use with node; and a standalone executable, which acts as a host for R (via the shared library/dll).
+controlR consists of a javascript module, for use with node; and a standalone executable, which acts as a host for R (via the shared library/dll).
 Communication between node and the R process runs over a domain socket (named pipe on Windows) or a TCP socket.
 All messages transferred between the processes are JSON formatted.